rebelsky/sams-assorted-musings-reflections/w-blake-creasey.md

 Blake's now gone on to consulting.
 I expect his intelligence and his thoughtful approach to thinks will make him an excellent consultant.
+I've left out a lot about the various conversations we've had, and we've had a lot of them.
+But I think this essay covers the high points.
+I'm sure I'll get a thoughtful reply.
 I'll miss the in-person conversations, but I look forward to the occasional email with his careful reflections.
+And I can't wait to hear his reflections in five years when he returns for the next CS reunion.

 ---